QuantEcon/lecture-python-programming.myst/lectures/matplotlib.md

 We can use style sheets to create plots with uniform styles.

-We can find a list of available style sheets by printing the attribute `plt.style.available`.
+We can find a list of available style sheets by printing the attribute `plt.style.available`

 ```{code-cell} python3